Home - Coding Otaku

 About this website

-It has now become a slow and bloated mess made by developers who are following the latest buzzwords for resume-driven development.
+The Internet used to be a lovely place where people could share their views and ideas in the public domain.
+But it has now become a slow and bloated mess made by developers who are following the latest buzzwords for resume-driven development.

-I am hoping to inspire new developers to take the right path by making this website, showing that you can still make a functioning, beautiful, ethical, and light-weight website without making it the size of doom.
+I am hoping to inspire new and young developers to take the right path by making this website, showing that you can still make a functioning, beautiful, ethical, and light-weight website without making it the size of doom.

-find anyone on social media going by that name.
+as a domain name, and I could not find anyone on social media going by that name.

 Otaku